 Make.Shift is looking for a new Executive Director during an exciting, dynamic time in our organization’s history.
-Co-founder and current Executive Director Cat Sieh will continue working for Make.Shift until the end of January.
+Current ED Cat Sieh will remain at Make.Shift through January 2015.

 Make.Shift Art Space is a DIY art and music venue dedicated to innovative, alternative and unusual art and music.
-The 8,000-square-foot space includes an art gallery, live all-ages music venue and 18 individual art and music studios.
-Make.Shift provides a home for painters, printmakers, photographers, sculptors, musicians, and whoever else needs an affordable place to make a mess and show it off.
+The 8,000-square-foot space includes an art gallery, live all-ages music venue and 18 art and music studios.
 Make.Shift is a 501(c)3 nonprofit organization.
 Our mission is to provide low-cost programs that help emerging artists and musicians succeed.

 Make.Shift Executive Director Duties:

-- Sponsorships: Seek new sponsors, maintain existing relationships with business sponsors, and renew sponsorships annually.
+Sponsorships: Seek new sponsors, maintain existing relationships with business sponsors.

-- Public Relations: Act as the organization’s voice, manage all PR, and act as the organization’s representative in the community and with the city.
+Public Relations: Act as the organization’s voice, oversee PR, and act as the organization’s community representative.
 Behave professionally on and off the clock.

 Education/Experience: Minimum one year non-profit experience or equivalent, including budgeting, and fundraising.
-Bachelor’s Degree required.
+Bachelor’s Degree preferred.

 Email resume to email@example.com to apply.